kool-dev/kool/docs/4-Commands/kool-share.md

 ```
   -h, --help               help for share
+      --port uint          The port from the target service that should be shared.
+If not provided it will default to port 80.
       --service string     The name of the local service container we want to share. (default "app")
       --subdomain string   The subdomain desired for subdomain.kool.dev.
 ```